-Delicately floral, exotically sweet... the Fisselier Liqueur de Violette in February's Gin of the Month box is just what you need to create all kinds of stunning gin cocktails.
+Delicately floral, exotically sweet... the Fisselier Liqueur de Violette featured in February's Gin of the Month box is amazing for creating all kinds of stunning gin cocktails.
 From the classic Aviation to one GINcredible Blue Moon (check out the recipe below), there's no turning back from this perfectly purple liqueur!

 The production of liqueur de violette, also known as crème de violette, dates back to the 19th century.
 This intoxicating, lovely liqueur is made by combining the flavour and colour of violet flowers (natural or otherwise, depending on the brand) with a brandy or neutral spirit base.

 Despite its ubiquity in classic cocktails, liqueur de violette is actually something of a rarity in the bartending world.
 This unusual liqueur was only very rarely available in the United States until 2007, and even in the modern-day United Kingdom it’s a tough find outside of speciality spirits shops.
 If you walk into a friend’s house and they have this beguiling cocktail ingredient in their bar cabinet, you know you’re in the presence in a true mixologist.